 Spionkop 24 January 1900.
 Bloodiest of the efforts to relieve Ladysmith.
 Pointless attempt by the British with 500 losses and the Boers relatively unscathed.
 A volunteer stretcher bearer to the battle was lawyer, Mohandas (Mahatma) Gandhi.

-Helpmekaar 13 May 1900 British troops penetrating Boer defenses in Biggarsberg leading to the recapturing Dundee.
+Helpmekaar 13 May 1900.
+British troops penetrating Boer defenses in Biggarsberg leading to the recapturing of Dundee.